-There is one very important addition to the discourse: as information technologies are universally in great demand, a significant percentage of your customers will not be professional software engineers.
-A huge number of people are somewhere on the path to mastering the occupation.
-Some are trying to write code in addition to the basic duties, others are undergoing retraining, and some are studying the basics of computer science on their own.
-Many of these non-professional developers have a direct impact on the process of selecting an API vendor, such as small business owners who seek to automate routine tasks programmatically.
+There is one very important addition to the discourse: as informational technologies are universally in great demand, a significant percentage of your customers will not be professional software engineers.
+A huge number of people are somewhere on the track of mastering the occupation: someone is trying to write code in addition to the basic duties, another one is being retrained now, and the third one is studying the basics of computer science on their own.
+Many of those non-professional developers make a direct impact on the process of selecting an API vendor - for example, small business owners who additionally seek to automate some routine tasks programmatically.

-It would be more accurate to say that API providers are actually working for two main types of audiences:
+It will be more correct if we say that you're actually working for two main types of audiences:

-- Beginners and amateurs, for whom each integration task would be completely new and unexplored territory - Professional developers who possess vast experience in integrating different third-party systems.
+- Beginners and amateurs, for whom each of those integration tasks would be completely new and unexplored territory - Professional developers who possess vast experience in integrating different third-party systems.

-This fact greatly affects everything we discussed previously (except for, perhaps, open-sourcing, as amateur developers pay little attention to it):
+This fact greatly affects everything we had discussed previously (except for, maybe, open-sourcing, as amateur developers pay little attention to it):

-- Your pitches, webinars, lectures, etc., must somehow cater to both professional and semi-professional audiences. - A significant share of inquiries to your customer support service will be generated by the first category of developers.
-It is much harder for amateurs or beginners to find answers to their questions by themselves, and they will reach out to you for assistance. - At the same time, the second category is much more sensitive to the quality of both the product and customer support, and fulfilling their requests might be non-trivial.
+- Your pitches, webinars, lectures, etc., must somehow fit both professional and semi-professional audiences. - A huge share of customers' inquiries to your customer support service will be generated by the first category of developers: it's much harder for amateurs or beginners to find answers to their questions by themselves, and they will address them to you. - At the same time, the second category is much more sensitive to the quality of both the product and customer support, and fulfilling their requests might be non-trivial.

-Finally, it is almost impossible to create an API that will suit both amateur and professional developers well within a single product.
-The former need maximum simplicity in implementing basic use cases, while the latter seek the ability to adapt the API to match their technological stack and development paradigms and the problems they solve usually require deep customization.
-We will discuss this matter in the "API Services Range" chapter.
+Finally, it's almost impossible in a course of a single product to create an API that will fit well both amateur and professional developers: the former need the maximum simplicity of implementing basic use cases, while the latter seek the ability to adapt the API to match technological stack and development paradigms, and the problems they solve usually require deep customization.
+We will discuss the matter in "The API Services Range" chapter.